Chris King and Vicki Grant: Original series

 Eventually Chris and Vicki discover that a fellow student named Nick Stevens has been drawing up superheroes as a hobby — and somehow, the dials turn them into those heroes.
 With Nick's help, they find out that their dials were created by a being called The Wizard (not to be confused with the DC Comics villain of the same name), whom the Master thought he'd killed years before.
 In truth, The Wizard faked his death while he looked for the original Hero Dial.
 With it, he merges with The Master — and transforms into Robby Reed, who explains that years before, he had used the dial to split in two (dialing "S P L I T") so that he could disarm a dead man's switch, while his other self, the Wizard, defeated the villain who set it.
 However, the Wizard carried all of Robby's inherent goodness, while the Robby that remained possessed only evil impulses; the original Hero Dial was lost when this Robby, renaming himself The Master, dialed "hide yourself", causing the dial to vanish along with The Master's and The Wizard's memories of their former life as Robby Reed.
 While The Master learned genetic techniques that allowed him to create his army of super-villains, the Wizard was driven to create the new H-dials, unconsciously designing limitations into them to prevent what happened to Robby from recurring (only heroic identities, a time limit, and the exclusion of letters other than H-E-R-O; the latter, however, did not prevent Chris from experimenting on one occasion and dialing H-O-R-R-O-R, with disastrous results).
 With Nick developing the ability to actively influence the dials' results (rather than subconsciously as before), Robby passes his dial to Nick, and retires as a hero.

-In New Teen Titans #45 (June 1988), Victoria and Chris' history after the end of their series is revealed.
+In New Teen Titans #45 (June 1988), Victoria and Chris's history after the end of their series is revealed.
 After the two teens graduated from high school Vicki was recruited to join a cult called the Children of the Sun, where she was physically and mentally abused, deranging her.
 She sought out her former partner Chris in order to kill him.
 With help from the Teen Titans, Chris rescued her in the following issue.
 Chris now finds that he changes into a new superhero every hour, without the dial, and remains that way until he expends an unspecified amount of energy.
 He decides to continue his superhero career, using a suit provided by S.T.A.R.
 Labs to monitor his changes.

 In Superboy and the Ravers #5 (January 1997), Hero Cruz finds Vicki's H-dial in the lair of Scavenger, and uses it to gain superpowers.
 A still deranged Vicki returns in issue #13 (September 1997) to get her dial back from Hero, but she regains her sanity once she uses the device.
 She is last seen in the care of the Forces, a family of metahumans.